 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

-These funds invest in small and mid-sized companies, which are higher-risk than their larger counterparts.
-Remember all investments can fall as well as rise in value so investors could get back less than they invest.
+The fund reviews below are provided for your interest but are not a guide to how you should invest.
+For more information, please refer to the Key Investor Information for the specific fund.
+Remember all investments can fall as well as rise in value so you could get back less than you invest.
 Past performance is not a guide to the future.

-Source for performance figures: Financial Express
+Source for performance figures: Financial Express.

 The fund specialises in medium-sized UK businesses.
 The manager considers both the economic outlook and the pros and cons of individual businesses when choosing which companies to invest in.

-Paul Spencer invests in companies listed on the FTSE 250 index, often from unfashionable sectors.
-That’s where he thinks he can find opportunities many other investors have overlooked.
-He doesn’t invest in many companies, so each one can make a big difference to how the fund performs.
-This can be either a good or bad thing, depending on how well the companies do.
-The fund’s fallen over the past 12 months, by almost exactly the same amount as the FTSE 250 index.
-These are short-term movements, whereas Spencer takes a long-term view of a company’s prospects.
+Richard Bullas, the fund's manager, invests in companies that are often from unfashionable sectors.
+That's where he thinks he can find opportunities many other investors have overlooked.
+He doesn't invest in many companies, so each one can make a big difference to how the fund performs, but this is higher risk than a more diversified approach.
+Bullas is an experienced investor and has the support of a team that we rate highly.

 Please note the research updates are not personal recommendations to trade.
 If you are unsure of the suitability of an investment for your circumstances please seek advice.
 Remember all investments can fall as well as rise in value so investors could get back less than they invest.